 4. Development Sector

-Seven alumni in this sector include Zulmira Fonseca (Team lead), Domingos Mesquita, Acacio Pinto, João Noronha, Arsenia da Cruz, Jonio Julio da Costa Soares and Joaquim Soriano Viana (Ule).
+Nine alumni in this sector include Zulmira Fonseca (Group Coordinator), Domingos Mesquita, Acacio Pinto, João Noronha, Arsenia da Cruz, Jonio Julio da Costa Soares, Joaninha Lu, Joaquim Soriano Viana (Ule) and Afonso Silva Alves.

 There are several activities undertaken by this sector such as seminar on environmental sustainability with 5 schools across Dili municipality on how to recycling activity, seminar on enviromental sustainability and video about waste management.

 Alumni who engage in this sector are 7 people include Roni Pati Tpoi (Group Coordinator), Marcia Exposto e Silva, Maria Natalice Ximenes, Ligia Parada, Alipio de Almeida, Abrão Pereira and Matias Tavares.

 This sector are running activities such as dissemination information session on practical to use cook stove (clean energy).

 There are seven people who are Isidoro Correia (Group Coordinator), Marcia Exposto e Silva, Elvis Tinoco Guterres, Maria Nunes, Natalina dos Santos, Helche Silvestre and Joel de Lima.

 The sector conduct activities such as helping alumni on the communication issue.